Management fees are fees that property owners pay for services provided by their development’s Owners’ Management Company (OMC).

 - Other expected expenditure relating to maintenance, repair and management of the common areas

 Management fees are usually due annually, following the OMC’s Annual General Meeting.
 It can be agreed between the owners and the OMC that management fees can be paid in instalments rather than in one lump sum.
-Management fees should be set at a level to pay the running costs for your development.
+Management fees should be set at a level to pay the running costs for your development, and to provide a sinking fund for expenditure on refurbishment, improvement or maintenance of a non-recurring nature, such as the replacement of roofs, lifts, or other items of equipment.

 The management fee should not include costs relating to the original design, construction and snagging of the development and the Multi-Unit Development Act 2011 specifically prohibits management fee income being used to complete the development.